 One day in January 2003, I was called to the Principal’s office.
 Cikgu Nazamshah, the Principal at that time, passed me two Takraw balls and asked if I would like to participate in the Asia-Pacific Broadcasting Union (ABU) Robot Contest (Robocon).
 Could this be a dream come true?
 Participation in an international (well, regional to be more specific) robotic competition?!
-I understand the balls reached MKJB, a college, after other local higher institutions declined to participate.
+I was informed that the Asia-Pacific Broadcasting Union (ABU) strongly encouraged Brunei to participate in its annual robot contest (Robocon), and that the balls reached MKJB, a college, after other local higher institutions declined to participate.
 I knew we only had about six months to work on it, from scratch.
 However, it was an opportunity that I didn’t want to miss.
 Without appropriate facility and without relevant knowledge and experience, apart from the Obstacle Avoidance Vehicle, we then had to make robots that would stand at 3 metres high.
 I picked my army and kicked start the project.
 Seven men, months of sleepless nights, we ventured into the Robocon!
 We shivered when we saw the others’ robots in the given demo CD.
 We were uncertain if we would make it to the competition as we were searching for parts and ideas, while others were creating and improving their robots.
 However, we persisted.
 It was this persistence that made us to carry Brunei’s flag, for the first time, in an international robotic competition.

-Since then we, at MKJB, continued to work on robotic projects, as well as other engineering projects.
-Over the years, Jemee has became my best team mate after Terry moved to Brunei Shell Petroleum Company Sdn Bhd.
+Since then robotic enthusiasts at MKJB, continued to work on robotic projects, as well as other engineering projects.
+Over the years in MKJB, Jemee (Norjemee Jenek) had became my best team mate after Terry (Terry Jayasuriya) moved to Brunei Shell Petroleum Company Sdn Bhd.
 As I try to learn more on robotics, my interest in it also grows.
 MKJB has represented Brunei in ABU Robocon for five consecutive years, and was unbeatable in Robocon locally.
 I participated, with my teams, in Robocon 2003, 2005 and 2006.
 I missed Robocon 2004 as I was at UK doing MSc.
 I joined UBD in March 2007.
+I started to plan for the Robocon project in UBD.
+I was then back to the situation that I was in five years ago.
+I had to build up the resources (space, facilities) from scratch and identify the team.
 After two years in UBD, I managed to start up robotics in the Faculty of Science (FOS) and set up a simple robotic lab.
 With a few students, we worked on Robocon and a few other robotic projects.

 The Asia-Pacific Broadcasting Union Robot Contest (ABU Robocon)